latolukasz/beeorm-doc/docs/guide/entity_fields.md

 ## Floats

-Working with float values is always challenging.
-In BeeORM you should use one of `float32` or `float64` primitive types.
-Then using special tags you can decide how float value is stored in MySQL.
-Check example below:
+Working with floating point values can be challenging.
+In BeeORM, you can use either float32 or float64 as your primitive type.
+You can then use special tags to specify how the float value should be stored in MySQL.
 ```go{5-7}

 type PersonEntity struct {